bcgov/DBC-APIM/api-specs/geocoder/glossary.md

     26907-26911 - NAD83 UTM zones 7 - 11

 Start Date (startDate)

-The starting date of a time period formatted as YYYY-MM-DD Start Index (startIndex)
+The starting date of a time period formatted as YYYY-MM-DD

-The index number of the first result that the geocoder or other query should return.
-The first result is assigned an index of 1 which is also the default.
 Street Centreline (streetCentreline)
 A line that is parallel to the street edges and located in the middle of the roadway.
 A street centreline exists even on streets that have no painted lines on them (e.g., a residential or unpaved street).
 A street centreline is oriented in the direction of increasing civic numbers.
 In the case of blocks that have continuous numbering that goes up on one side and down the other the street centreline is oriented in the direction of the lowest block range.

 Street Direction (streetDirection)
 The abbreviated compass direction as defined by Canada Post and B.C. civic addressing authorities .
 The complete list is C, E, N, NE, NW, SE, SW, and W. All street directions except C are defined by Canada Post.
-Street Direction Missing (streetDirection.missing)

-A given address didn’t contain a street direction for a given street name and street type in a given locality but one was found.
-Street Direction Not Matched (streetDirection.notMatched)

-A given street direction for a given street name and street type in a given locality was not found.
-A match without the street direction is returned.
 Street Name (streetName)
 The official name of the street recognized by a municipality (e.g., Douglas in 1175 Douglas Street).
 A streetName that starts with a directional is not abbreviated (e.g., North Park, not N Park)
-Street Name Not Matched (streetName.notMatched)

-A given street name within a given locality was not found.
-The locality is returned with a match precision of LOCALITY.
-Other addresses in different localities that contain the given civic number and street will also be returned but with a lesser score.
-Street Name Spelled Wrong (streetName.spelledWrong)

-A given street name was spelled wrong but was successfully corrected to match a known street name with the given locality.
 Street Type (streetType)
 The type of street as assigned by a municipality (e.g., the ST in 1175 DOUGLAS ST) and is abbreviated if such an abbreviation exists.
 The set of all street types is defined by the provincial Digital Road Atlas program.
-Street Type Missing (streetType.missing)

-A given address didn’t contain a street type for a given street name in a given locality but one was found.
-Street Type Not Matched (streetType.notMatched)

-A given street type for a given street name in a given locality was not found.
-A match containing the correct street type is returned.
 Unit Number (unitNumber)
 The number of the unit, suite, or apartment within a house or building.
-Unit Number Not Matched (unitNumber.notMatched)

-A matching address was found but it does not have a unit number or match the one provided.
 Unit Number Suffix (unitNumberSuffix)
 A letter or fraction that follows the unit number as in Unit 1A or Suite 1 1/2.
-Unit Number Suffix Not Matched (unitNumberSuffix.notMatched)

-A matching address was found but it does not have a unit number suffix or match the one provided.
 Unit Designator (unitDesignator)
 The type of unit(e.g., APT, SUITE, and UNIT) and is abbreviated if such an abbreviation is defined.
 The set of all unit designators MUST include those defined in the Addressing Guidelines by Canada Post and is the responsibility of DataBC.
-Unit Designator Not Matched (unitDesignator.notMatched)

-A matching address was found but it does not have a unitDesignator or match the one provided.